davner/31daysofgrief.github.io/about.markdown

 I was adopted by an amazing woman, Lillian Avner, along with my biological half-sister, Thea Avner.
 I grew up never doubting how much I was loved.

-On October 17th, 2017, I was woken early in the morning by a phone call—my mother had passed in her sleep.
-On February 3rd, 2022, I received another early morning call—this time, my sister had passed in her sleep.
+On October 17th, 2017, I was woken early in the morning by a phone call&mdash;my mother had passed in her sleep.
+On February 3rd, 2022, I received another early morning call&mdash;this time, my sister had passed in her sleep.

 The purpose of this site is to spend the month of October sharing and reflecting on my experiences with grief.
 I hope to inspire others to feel comfortable sharing their own journeys as well.